Facts & Features

 * Upon arriving at the range is the flag up? - If the flag is up it means someone else is engaged in shooting process.
 They could be on the firing line or down range checking targets.
 Check with the other shooters and identify the range officer before proceeding to set up your position.

 * Can I bring my friends to watch? - No!
-For safety and insurance purposes you must be a member to be on the range.
+Only members are allowed on the range.

 * Do you have a trap night? - Yes!
 We shoot Wednesdays for most of the summer and switch to Sundays later in the fall to be shooting during daylight hours.